 1. Engagement in traditional Malay culture is like making a deal.
 A family rep talks on a desire to ‘pluck a flower’ which literally means ‘take on a lady to be matched with a man’.

-3. The father of the groom in exchanging speech then would decide the dowry (hantaran) and mas kahwin.
-Real negotiation actually happen before the official ceremony.
+3. The father of the groom in exchanging speech than would decide the dowry (hantaran) and mas kahwin.
+Real negotiation actually happens before the official ceremony.
 Once agreement on the dowry is sealed, no more negotiation allowed on the engagement day.
 Both parties are indeed, save from public humiliation.

 4. Not uncommon, for ordinary folks, dowry depends very much on career, social and family status.

-6. Exchange of gift traditionally involve flower arrangement made from betel leaves, cakes, candy and hand-bouquet.
+6. Exchange of gift traditionally involves flower arrangement made from betel leaves, cakes, candy, and hand-bouquet.
 The ceremony ends with some prayers (do’a).